-There were several sections of permanent roads that have a gravel base course, as depicted in Photographs 4, 6, 8, and 9.
+There were several sections of permanent roads that have a limestone gravel base course, as depicted in Photographs 4, 6, 8, and 9.
 These roads also were observed to be stable with no visible evidence of distress.
-More frequently used roadways incorporate robust drainage channels adjacent to slopes, which were positively graded and include rock check dams (Photograph 6 and 7).
-The drainage channels on the eastern slopes had marginal sediment buildup near the rock check dams (Photograph 7) but cleanout capacity had not been reached and maintenance was not needed at the time of the inspection.
+More frequently used roadways incorporate robust drainage channels adjacent to slopes, which were positively graded and include rock check dams (Photograph 6).